-History of the Weir & Reading Hydro
+History of Caversham Weir & View Island

-A sustainable idea forms
+‘A sustainable idea forms’

 The Reading Sustainability Centre project were the ones who realised the potential for generating hydro power at the weir.
 They applied for our initial planning permission in September 2015.
 You can view the full application here.

 EA requirements for licensing included producing a contaminated land risk assessment.
 This involved a significant amount of research of the local history and geology of the site.